Bolivia

 Our Joint Programmes

-Chronic malnutrition affects four out of 10 Bolivian children in the most food insecure municipalities.
-A child is 2.5 times more likely to suffer from malnutrition in a rural area than in an urban context The Bolivian government has begun to implement the Zero Malnutrition Multi-sectoral Programme (PMD-C).
+Chronic malnutrition affects four out of ten Bolivian children in the most food-insecure municipalities in the country, where a child in a rural area is 2.5 times more likely to suffer from malnutrition than in urban areas.
+This Joint Programme supported the Bolivian government's Zero Malnutrition Multi-sectoral Programme (PMD-C) in 22 highly vulnerable municipalities by improving access to food, water, sanitation and information about nutrition and hygiene.

 Productive patrimonial assets building and citizenship programme for women in extreme poverty in Bolivia